How Jennifer Pastiloff Went From Being a Career Waitress to Building a Business Based on Being Herself

 JP: “Now What?” is just putting one foot in front of the other.
 We have two options in life: keep going or shut down.
 I’m concerned with the keeping going.
 And asking myself “Now What?” has helped me with that.
 “Now What?” should feel like a gentle invitation, and I really encourage people to start small.
 That doesn’t necessarily mean the goal has to be small, but you need to take baby steps.
 For years I’d been saying I want to write a book.
 I did it by asking “Now What?” every day for a few years, writing a little bit whenever I could, and guess what?
 That book is coming out in June.

-“Now What?” is just putting one foot in front of the other.
+“Now What?” is just putting one foot in from of the other.
 We have two options in life: keep going or shut down.
-I'm concerned with the keeping going."
-Tweet
+I’m concerned with keeping going.”

 LL: How does one keep herself accountable and make sure the “Now What?” amounts to real change?